wolfmanjm/kivy-smoothie-host/RPITouchScreenV2.md

 or click settings when smoopi is running and select Desktop Layout to Small Desktop, the touch screen setting needs to be edited in though.

-The run Smoothie eith the following line...
+The run Smoothie with the following line...

     KIVY_METRICS_DENSITY=1.2 ~/smoopivenv/bin/python main.py